kevgo/run-that-app/README.md

-_Run-that-app_ executes small third-party tools used by software developers (linters, checkers , verifiers) that often have no good way of being installed, for example because they are hosted on GitHub Releases.
+_Run-that-app_ executes small third-party tools used by software developers (linters, checkers , verifiers) that often have no good way of being installed, for example because they are distributed through GitHub Releases.

 _Run-that-app_ runs on all major computer platforms including Linux, Windows, and macOS.
 Installs happen in seconds, don't require _sudo_, and store nothing